 When it comes to creating fundraising campaigns, templates are no less valuable.
 The key is to start designing now so you can let your creativity flourish and produce a template that will serve you well into the future.

-We met with Taylor Luebkeman, one of Classy’s resident experts on campaign creation, to learn how to integrate this strategy into your fundraising efforts.
+We met with Taylor Luebkeman, a product manager at Classy, to learn how to integrate this strategy into your fundraising efforts.
 Below, we’ll walk you through what campaign types are best suited for templates, what goes into making a good one, and how you can start creating it today.

 Find the Right Fit